(713) 977-9000

 Because H‑E‑B is headquartered in Texas, Texas law and courts will typically have jurisdiction over lawsuits involving H‑E‑B incidents, especially if you were injured in the state.
 This has a few important implications:

-• Texas Law Applies: If you file a lawsuit against H-E-B for an incident that happened in Texas, your case will almost always be governed by Texas state law.
-This is true whether you live in Houston, Brownsville, Dallas, San Antonio, or any other city.
-Texas law will define the elements of your claim (for example, the need to prove negligence in a slip and fall, or the definitions of illegal employment practices, or the rules for product liability).
+• Texas Law Applies: If you file a lawsuit against H‑E‑B for an incident that happened in Texas, your case will almost always be governed by Texas state law.
+This is true whether you live in Houston, Brownsville, Dallas, San Antonio, or any other city, what matters is where the incident occurred.
+Texas law will define the elements of your claim (for example, what you must prove to establish negligence in a slip and fall, the definitions of illegal employment practices, or the rules for product liability).
 Working with an attorney who is experienced in Texas personal injury statutes is crucial.
-They’ll know nuances like the Texas premises liability standards and the Texas Labor Code provisions that may come into play.
+They’ll know nuances like the Texas premises liability standards and the Texas Labor Code provisions that may come into play in an H‑E‑B case.

-• Local Jury Perspective: Because any lawsuit against H-E-B in Texas would be heard by a Texas jury (or judge), it helps to have attorneys who understand the local community.
-H-E-B is a well-known brand locally, and jurors may even shop there regularly.
-A skilled lawyer will be mindful of this – they’ll need to compellingly show how the company did something wrong in this specific case, overcoming any general goodwill the brand has.
-Our team has extensive experience presenting cases to Houston-area juries and across the state, ensuring that jurors stay focused on the facts of your case and the harm you suffered.
+• Local Jury Perspective: Any lawsuit against H‑E‑B in Texas would likely be heard by a Texas judge or jury, so it helps to have attorneys who understand the local community.
+H‑E‑B is a well-known (and often well-liked) brand locally, jurors may even shop there regularly.
+A skilled lawyer will be mindful of this and will need to clearly show how the company was negligent or did wrong in your specific case, overcoming any general goodwill the brand enjoys.
+Our team has extensive experience presenting cases to Houston-area juries and juries across Texas, ensuring that jurors stay focused on the facts of your case and the harm you suffered, rather than H‑E‑B’s general reputation.

-• Texas Damage Caps and Laws: Texas law may also affect what damages you can recover or how the process unfolds.
-For example, while compensatory damages (like medical expenses and lost wages) are generally recoverable in full if proven, Texas places caps on punitive damages in many cases.
-Additionally, if you were injured on the job at H-E-B, Texas workers’ compensation laws could influence your ability to sue (H-E-B likely carries workers’ comp insurance, which might limit an employee’s ability to sue for on-the-job injuries except in cases of gross negligence or intentional harm).
-All these Texas-specific rules need to be evaluated by your attorney to plot the best course for your lawsuit.
+• Texas Damage Caps & Workers’ Comp Rules: Texas law may also affect what damages you can recover or how the legal process unfolds.
+For example, while compensatory damages (like medical expenses and lost wages) are generally recoverable in full if proven, Texas imposes caps on punitive damages in many cases (punitive damages are extra amounts meant to punish especially egregious behavior).
+Additionally, if you were injured on the job at H‑E‑B, Texas workers’ compensation laws could influence your ability to sue.
+H‑E‑B likely carries workers’ comp insurance, which means an injured employee usually cannot sue the employer for ordinary negligence, except in cases of gross negligence (often in the context of a fatal injury) or if H‑E‑B was a nonsubscriber to the workers’ comp system.
+All these Texas-specific rules need to be evaluated by your attorney to determine the best course for your lawsuit.

-Facing off against a big company like H-E-B can be intimidating, but you don’t have to do it alone.
+Facing off against a big company like H‑E‑B can be intimidating, but you don’t have to do it alone.
 The Adley Law Firm is here to stand in your corner.
-Our experienced attorneys have a track record of handling cases against major retailers and employers throughout Texas, including H-E-B. We understand the tactics these companies and their insurers use, and we know how to fight for the justice and compensation you deserve.
+Our experienced attorneys have a track record of handling cases against major retailers and employers throughout Texas, including H‑E‑B. In fact, our legal team has recovered millions of dollars for thousands of clients in Houston and the surrounding areas since 1996, a testament to our skill and dedication.
+We understand the tactics these companies and their insurers use, and we know how to fight for the justice and compensation you deserve.

-(Serving clients in Houston, Dallas, San Antonio, Austin, and communities across Texas.)
+Serving clients in Houston, Dallas, San Antonio, Austin, McAllen, and communities across Texas.

 Get a FREE consultation with an Experienced Attorney